Vyral/jerry-van-leeuwen/_posts/2019-10-14-what-should-you-know-about-our-real-estate-market.md

 {% include pullquote.html %}

-For detached homes, we had 330 homes sales last month.
+For detached homes, we had 330 home sales last month.
 That’s up by 20.4%.
 The number of condo sales, however, were down by 24%. **Townhome sales were up by 34.4% and semi-detached sales were up by 10%.**

-**Overall, the average sale price is actually yup 10.2% from this time last year and now sits at $541,850.** The average prices for detached homes, townhomes, and semi-detached homes all increased by double digits, while the price for condos increased by just 3%.
+**Overall, the average sale price is actually up 10.2% from this time last year and now sits at $541,850.** The average prices for detached homes, townhomes, and semi-detached homes all increased by double digits, while the price for condos increased by just 3%.

-If you have any questions for me about any of these numbers or about real estate in general, don’t hesitate to give me a call or send me an email.
+If you have any questions for me about any of these numbers or real estate in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.